facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 The underlying idea is that components render while reducers and sagas manage the business logic.
 Components don't need to add additional checks.
 Every saga is responsible for a unique part of the business logic.
 In this specific case, it would be retrieving the list of the cities of a country area.
 This moves our problem to sagas and how they should be used.
 A saga has an open-ended logic and it includes the lifecycle of a business process.

-# Processes

-**A process is a saga which contains the business logic**.
-A process dispatches commands and events following business rules.
-A process manages a specific part of the state.
+**A saga is a process manager which contains the business logic**.
+A saga dispatches commands and events following business rules.
+A saga manages a specific part of the state.

-Every process should start with a `start` command and end with a `stop` command.
+Every saga should start with a `start` command and end with a `stop` command.
 Components dispatch these two commands with a `useEffect`:

 ```
 import React, { useEffect } from 'react'